 In some cases you may have put signs up around the office reminding employees to maintain social distancing and to wear a mask when appropriate, maybe you have hand sanitiser stations in place….but how do you encourage workers to stick to the rules?

 Well, nudge theory in this scenario is a good tactic to use.
 Visual cues like arrows and reminders can encourage positive decisions.
-Maybe (if your company culture allows) you can use regular, informal messaging to highlight key requirements and make it feel more “fun” than simply a requirement.
-By this I’m talking about things such as sharing socially distanced team photos and the like.
+Maybe (if your company culture allows) you can use regular, informal messaging to highlight key requirements and make it feel more “fun” than simply a new requirement.
+By this, I’m talking about things such as sharing socially distanced team photos and the like.

 Rather than stopping team meetings encourage them, but with guidance.
 So, the meeting room that used to sit ten employees now only sits four.
 Communicate that.
 Put a sign on the door that says “Hello, I’m a meeting room that now has a capacity for no more than four people – please respect that.”